 We also eat because it is our meal break at work or school.

-If you would like to know more about this, click here to book in for a complimentary Eating Habit Profile call.
+If you would like to know more about breaking this cycle this, click here to book in for a complimentary Eating Profile call.

 #5 Connect with your drivers for eating

 Eating for You has nine drivers for eating, that help you to understand your reasons and motivations for eating.

 - Spiritual and Ethical Beliefs

 By keeping a journal you can identify which of the drivers are supporting you, and those that are reducing your experience of health and wellbeing.